-As a prudential measure, it has been decided to prescribe a Loan to Value (LTV) Ratio of not exceeding 75 per cent for UCBs' lending against gold jewellery (including bullet repayment loans against pledge of gold jewellery).
-The bank should collect interest on advances promptly.
-In no circumstances should it allow to water down the margin by debiting the interest accrued to the loan account.
+- a) As a prudential measure, Loan to Value (LTV) Ratio of not exceeding 75% is applicable for UCBs' lending against gold jewellery (including bullet repayment loans against pledge of gold jewellery).
+The UCB should collect interest on advances promptly.
+In no circumstances should it allow to water down the margin by debiting the interest accrued to the loan account. - b) Hallmarking of gold jewellery ensures the quality of gold used in the jewellery as to caratage, fineness and purity.
+UCBs would find granting of advances against the security of such hallmarked jewellery safer and easier.
+Preferential treatment of hallmarked jewellery is likely to encourage practice of hallmarking which will be in the long-term interest of consumers, lenders and the industry.
+Therefore, UCBs while considering granting advances against jewellery may keep in view the advantages of hallmarked jewellery and decide on the margin and rates of interest thereon.